ovttiras/German-Credit-Risk/README.md

 <p align="center">
   <img align="middle" src="docs/main.png" alt="workflow" width="800px" class="center">
  </p>
  This repository contains the implementation of a machine learning model for predicting credit risk using the German Credit dataset.
 The dataset consists of various attributes such as age, sex, job, credit history, and more to predict whether a person has a good or bad credit risk.
+The original dataset contains 1000 entries with 20 categorial/symbolic attributes prepared by Prof. Hofmann.

 ## Dataset